 For one, you can back up the data from the hard drive to a cloud service of your choice, with major cloud services supported such as Google Drive or Dropbox.

-For another, you can use the My Passport Wireless Pro as your own private cloud network, or what Western Digital calls “My Cloud.”
+For another, you can use the My Passport Wireless Pro as a private cloud network, or what Western Digital calls “My Cloud.”
 By that, I mean that you can back up your phone’s photos and videos wirelessly to the hard drive and then access them with other devices.
 That’s especially useful in situations where you don’t have a fast enough connection or a large enough data plan to back up directly from your phone to something like Google Photos.
-So you can have the peace of mind of a second copy of your photos and videos.
-It also means that you can share to other devices or other people who are within wifi range (password protected, of course).
+So you can have peace of mind of having a second copy of your photos and videos.
+It also means that you can share with other devices or other people who are within wifi range (password-protected, of course).